 How to Get Rid of Crane Flies and Mosquitoes

-Crane fly infestations may be less obvious, especially since these insects don’t bite and are essentially harmless to humans.
+Crane fly infestations may be less obvious, especially since these insects don’t bite and are harmless to humans.
 A large number of crane flies can, however, cause real damage to your yard.
-If sections of your lawn are patchy and yellow or brown in color, or have even been eaten down to the soil, you may be dealing with an infestation of crane flies.
+If sections of your lawn are patchy and yellow or brown or have even been eaten down to the soil, you may be dealing with an infestation of crane flies.
 Like mosquitoes, these insects live in water or moist soil in their larval stage.
 Since they consume grasses and other plant matter as larvae, they can destroy the health and appearance of lawns and pastures.

 So Who Wins the Crane Fly vs. Mosquito Showdown?

-Given their ability to destroy an otherwise gorgeous lawn, crane flies definitely give mosquitoes a run for their money.
-But since crane flies are harmless to humans and have a lifespan of only a few days, ultimately, the prize for Most Annoying and Potentially Dangerous Mosquito-Like Insect has to go to mosquitoes themselves.
+Given their ability to destroy an otherwise gorgeous lawn, crane flies give mosquitoes a run for their money.
+But since crane flies are harmless to humans and have a lifespan of only a few days, ultimately, the prize for the Most Annoying and Potentially Dangerous Mosquito-Like Insect has to go to mosquitoes themselves.

 Whatever the Pest, ABC is the Solution